This detailed 1 Day in Venice itinerary and guide shares where to stay, tips for the city, the best places to eat, and

 If you’d rather stay at a hotel in Venice, here are a couple good options to consider!
 Warning: hotels are a bit more expensive than vacation rentals!

 Since there are no roads in Venice, renting a car is not really an option, so you get to take beautiful boat rides instead!
-After returning our Dolomites rental car at the Venice airport, we took an Alilaguna (a boat) to the city for €15 each/one way (or €27 each/round trip).
+As we mentioned above, we took an Alilaguna (a boat) to the city for €15 each/one way (or €27 each/round trip).
 We bought this ticket at the airport and just hopped on the first boat that came.

 When we left Venice, we took a water bus from the city to the train station for €7.50 each.
 To get tickets for the water bus, download this app.
 We had some issues with the app working, just fyi, so we recommend testing it out beforehand.

 During our time in Venice, we walked the entire day, which was a tad exhausting in the hot summer heat, but doable.
 However, if you need to give your legs a break, take one of the vaporettos!
 These water buses will get you across the city easily and with an awesome view.
 You could even take this for fun instead of spending a ton of money on a gondola ride. 🙂

 - Wander around the streets of Venice at sunrise.
 It’s so magical to see the golden light hit the canals, watch the locals going to work, and having many sights to yourself!
 We walked by the Ponte dei Sospiri (Bridge of Sighs), wandered through Piazza San Marco and the Rialto Bridge during sunrise and loved it!
 We also went by the spots later to get the true experience too!